minimumbuilds/minimum_python_ide/README.md

 	docker run -it --rm -p 1337:1337 --user mbuilds -v $PWD:/repos minimumbuilds/vim_ide vim /repos

-This will launch the IDE in the /repos dir in the container (your local directory)
+This will launch the IDE in the /repos dir in the current working directory.

 ## Usage